REAL COST OF SEWERS

 unsuccessful, yet somehow highly touted developments, Olympia Club, Olympia Club Condominiums, and Tolentine Estates, was sentenced for his role in a major mortgage fraud scheme that included houses in several Southland communities.

 The Village has withheld vital information on home burglaries throughout 2010.
 This information is critical in order for everyone to become vigilant and eradicate the problem.
 Our Police Dept. cannot be everywhere and should not be expected to stop burglaries all by themselves.
-Nor should they be unjustly held accountable when a burglary does occur.
 How many of these burglaries could have been prevented if only the homeowners knew there was a problem?
-Click on the following link to view a partial list of 2010 Burglaries that the Village did not want you to know about, and were not reported by the Southtown Star.
+Click on the following link to view a partial list of 2010 Burglaries that our Village leaders did not want you to know about, and were not reported by the Southtown Star.

 Attorney General Demands Village release all Burglary Records to SHARPWATCH